 Which proposal to resolving this Bible difficulty is best?
 You be the judge based on the evidence, knowing that this blog post is but a brief exposition of the main ideas and points of evidence available.

 My own conclusion at this point is that the final proposal, that of this being a quotation/refutation device used by Paul to support his teaching that women should participate fully and NOT be silent in church, has the greatest amount of explanatory power.
-The clincher for me is that I am very skeptical of the idea the Paul would approvingly cite a portion of the Jewish oral law, as binding on the Corinthian church, particularly when Jesus makes such a big deal about how the oral traditions of the Pharisees have led them to fail to see the truth of the Gospel.
+The clincher for me is that I am very skeptical of the idea the Paul would approvingly cite a portion of the Jewish oral law (or something from pagan Roman law), as binding on the Corinthian church, particularly when Jesus makes such a big deal about how the oral traditions of the Pharisees have led them to fail to see the truth of the Gospel.
 The idea that Paul would knowingly leave a potential contradiction like this in one of his letters, without any clarifying explanation, is unbecoming to the character of sacred Scripture, in my mind.
 Nor am I convinced that some later Christian scribe would insert a similar reference to the Jewish oral law, centuries later into the New Testament.
 However, the other two positions are still acceptable, given the assumptions they carry, so I have no reason to be dogmatic here.
 The point is that we need not “bring back the patriarchy” in order to have a fully authentic Scriptural faith that properly incorporates 1 Corinthians 14:34-35.
 But neither do we need to throw certain passages of Paul out, simply because we do not like the taste of them.

 It is important to note that Paul nevertheless affirms a principle of order, when it comes to the practice of Christian corporate worship.
 He also acknowledges that there are real differences between men and women, and that such differences should be honored and upheld by all of the churches of God.
 In particular, men and women are not interchangeable in the mind of Paul, as expressed through the Scriptures, as it is clearly taught in 1 Corinthians, particularly in 1 Corinthians 11.
 As London-based pastor and author, Andrew Wilson, puts it, there is a “beautiful difference” between male and female, a complementarity in how men relate to women, and vice-versa, and this is something that the New Testament calls all Christians to celebrate.